 The Problem We're Trying to Solve

 Too many students are behind in school and too many schools don’t know what to do about it.
 Today in America, there are tens of thousands of students attending schools that are not preparing them with the skills they need to graduate, go to college, get a job and live the lives they choose.
-Most of their schools are in high-poverty communities.
+Most of these schools are in high-poverty communities.

 Instead of asking children to beat the odds, let’s use science to change the odds.